PAMP2627/Play_PythonCode/README.md

 # Play_PythonCode
-Playing with a python code
+Playing with a python code is very fun
-This is just repository
-Just happy to take it :D